GitLab (MEX:GTLB) Interest Coverage: No Debt (1) (As of Apr. 2026) — 100% Below Median

 The historical rank and industry rank for GitLab's Interest Coverage or its related term are showing as below:

-MEX:GTLB's Interest Coverage is not ranked *
+MEX:GTLB's Interest Coverage is ranked better than

-in the Software industry.
+in the Software industry

 Note: If both Interest Expense and Interest Income are empty, while Net Interest Income is negative, then use Net Interest Income as Interest Expense.